ernestaduglas/WordCount/README.md

 -uploaded files are stored in "uploaded" sub- directory;
 -for every file thread that counts words frequency is called.
 Result is stored in a Map.
 Threads are managed by ThreadPoolTaskExecutor.
 -all results are merged into one global Map;
 -four threads, that sort Map based on word's starting and ending character, are called in order to split the global Map into predefined groups of A-G, H-N, O-U and V-Z.  Same threads also save each group of the splited Map into a separate file.
-Files are stored in "completed" sub-directory.
+Files are stored in "completed" sub-directory;
 - Completed files are zipped and provided back to the user as a direct attachment download.